bio-tools/biotoolsDocs/curators_guide.rst

 -------
 **Details of primary point(s) of contact, e.g. person, helpdesk or mailing list.**

+- this is the first port-of-call when seeking help with the software
 - 'Name' must be specified along with one or both of 'Email' and 'URL' (see below)
+- in general, a URL is preferable to an email

 Name
 ^^^^